theofil/LazyHEPTutorial/README.md

 At this point, I should say that the three solutions listed above are with inverted order in terms of difficulty.
 For the 1st, even if you go for the python version of ROOT (pyROOT) you better know also some C++ if you want to get benefit of the ROOT performance, especially recent developments like RDataFrame.
-For the 2nd, if the line `pip install uproot awkward` doesn't mean anything to you then you might consider installing first [Anaconda](https://anaconda.org) and then installing the needed packages for [uproot](https://uproot.readthedocs.io/en/latest/) and [awkward](https://awkward-array.readthedocs.io/en/stable/index.html) arrays, inside the anaconda enviroment.
+For the 2nd, if the line `pip install uproot awkward` doesn't mean anything to you then you might consider installing first [Anaconda](https://anaconda.org) and then installing the needed packages for [uproot](https://uproot.readthedocs.io/en/latest/) and [awkward](https://awkward-array.readthedocs.io/en/stable/index.html) arrays, inside the anaconda environment.

 ## Physics Analysis